Legal Fees and Court Costs

-Whatever the alleged offence, our legal experts provide a reduced fee initial meeting for £180 plus VAT.
+Whatever the alleged offence, our legal experts provide a reduced fee initial meeting starting at £220.00 plus VAT (£264.00 incl VAT).
 If you would like to arrange a meeting to discuss your situation, please contact us.

 Unfortunately, we do not act for people by way of Legal Aid, as considerable experience has shown that doing so can result in limitations on what may be done upon your behalf and affect the service that can be provided.
 Any work undertaken therefore will be privately funded by you.
 During the reduced fee initial meeting, if you wished to instruct us to act for you, our legal experts will be able to provide a legal costs estimate at the outset.
 This will then be confirmed in writing.

 Our legal costs vary depending upon the nature of the alleged offence and whether it is to be dealt with in the Magistrates Court or the Crown Court.